Kenya

 2018

 Our medical clinics treated over 10,000 people.
-Our silo program was launched, providing hundreds of families in the community safe food storage.
+Our silo programme was launched, providing hundreds of families in the community safe food storage.

 2019